matejkvassay/mlflow-sqlite-server/README.md

 ### How does it persist data
 Data is stored into 1 configurable "mlruns" directory.
 MLFlow will write to this folder:
-1. SQLite database for backend store (metrics, parameters, etc...)
+1. SQLite database for backend data storage (small data - metrics, parameters, etc...)
 2. Directory for artifact store (larger files - datasets, models, etc...).

-By default backend is stored in SQLite file ```mlflow.db``` and artifacts in folder called ```artifacts```.
+By default backend data is stored in SQLite file ```mlflow.db``` and artifacts in folder called ```artifacts```.

-See [advanced configuration guide](#advconf) or Dockerfile to configure different backend & artifact storage options.
+See [advanced configuration guide](#advconf) or Dockerfile to configure different backend data & artifact storage options.

 ## License
 Apache License 2.0, feel free to do anything with it!